North American River Otter

-Adaptations: Female River Otters can way up to 18 pounds while the males can come in a whopping 25 pounds.
+Adaptations: Female River Otters can weigh up to 18 pounds while the males can come in a whopping 25 pounds.
 They are well equipped for aquatic life with a long body, short limbs and a broad flat tail that takes up 1/3 of its entire body length.
-They can stay under water for 6-8 minutes at a time and dice up to 20 feet to forage for food.
+They can stay under water for 6-8 minutes at a time and dive up to 20 feet to forage for food.

 IUCN Status: Least Concern 2015